Best open source analytics tools. An honest roundup.

 | Countly | product (mobile-first) | Node + MongoDB | no | AGPL / commercial |

 Footprints are the typical documented self-host stacks; each project's cloud hides all of it for you.
-"Ask in plain english" means a first-class natural-language surface, not that you can query a database yourself.
+"Ask in plain English" means a first-class natural-language surface, not that you can query a database yourself.

 Where smolanalytics fits, and where it does not